Iaura-w/iaura-w/README.md

 ## Hi there, I'm Laura 👋

+QA Automation Engineer with hands-on experience in Java-based test automation and backend-oriented projects.
+Strong focus on test design, system behavior analysis, and quality-driven development.
-I'm a Software Engineer with a strong mathematical background, bridging the gap between Data Science research and production-ready applications.
+Interested in automation, backend systems, and bridging the gap between testing and engineering.

 #### 🚀 Featured Projects:
 * **[InstrumentRecognitionResearch](https://github.com/Iaura-w/InstrumentRecognitionResearch)**: Comprehensive ML study on audio classification with precise metric evaluation.